 Your Gradient combined with the grade of any heart murmur, and any other heart conditions that may be present will determine if you have Trace, mild, moderate or severe aortic stenosis.
 Your medical records will indicate which class you have.

-Your aortic stenosis classification combined with your current age, age at time of diagnosis will determine what life insurance rate classes may be available to you.
+Your aortic stenosis classification combined with your current age, age at the time of diagnosis will determine what life insurance rate classes may be available to you.

 What to Expect from Life Insurance with Aortic Stenosis